Bryan De La Cruz Player Props: Marlins vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have a 3.98 team ERA that ranks 10th among all MLB pitching staffs.
+- The Yankees have the 11th-ranked team ERA among all MLB pitching staffs (3.98).

-- Yankees pitchers combine to give up 143 total home runs at a clip of 1.2 per game (to rank 21st in baseball).
+- Yankees pitchers combine to surrender 144 total home runs at a rate of 1.2 per game (to rank 21st in baseball).

 © 2023 Data Skrive.
 All rights reserved.